Q: Why Miss Cheyenne's Pre-K Academy?

-A: First and foremost, use your best judgement before leaving your household.
-If you feel that it is unsafe, please do not leave your home.
-When Howard County Public Schools is closed, closed early, or delayed for inclement weather, we will also be closed, closed early, or delayed.
+A: When Howard County Public Schools is closed, closed early, or delayed for inclement weather, we will also be closed, closed early, or delayed.
 You are welcome to sign up for HCPSS alerts.
 However, you will be informed by 6:00am of any delays or closings (if possible).
 If for some reason there is scheduled inclement weather for the afternoon, we will be closed at 12:30pm.
 If there is inclement weather on a school day where HCPSS has a scheduled non-student day, Miss Cheyenne will make a decision based on the weather report.

 Q: Do you make up snow days or other weather related closings?

 A: We do not make up missed school days.

 Q: What happens if I cannot arrive on time for arrival or dismissal?

 A: Punctuality is very important and it is expected that parents are on time for both arrival and dismissal.
 Any late pick-up is subject to an additional fee.
 If you know you are going to be late, please let us know so we can help your child understand.
 Please also call an emergency contact pick up your child.
 Excessive tardiness will lead to removal from our school.
 Students will not be accepted before arrival time.

 Q: Can I pick my child up mid-day?

 A: Absolutely!
 Please discuss early pick ups with Miss Cheyenne ahead of time to avoid disruption to our school day.
 Please note that we do not allow arrivals or dismissals during our quiet time.